iansan5653/compress-tag/readme.md

 ### Chaining
 One drawback to using template literal tags is that they cannot be chained.
 This means that if you are already using template literal tags, you can't use these as described above.
-All of these tags support being used as normal functions in this case\*:
+However, all of these tags support being used as normal functions in this case\*:

 ```js
 // Assuming `capitalize` is some other tag that makes every letter uppercase: